LordGolias/antistasi/README.md

 players are ranked by score and the highest player with more than 20% of the current commander's score becomes the new commander.
 In case the commander resigns or disconnects, the highest scored player becomes the new commander.
 Commander is set using `orgPlayers/fnc_setCommander.sqf`.

+## Player's money

+Every player has money (`player getVariable "money"`) that it can spend to buy vehicles, units, or score.
+Players donate money to other players or to FIA (gaining score) via a menu.
+The commander can take money from FIA via a menu (losing score).

 ## Vehicles